Do you realize how important it is to have strong concentration?

 Apart from improving concentration power and building a rock-solid mental focus, this Sadhana has many other benefits.
 For example:

 - A more open and friendly attitude in general

-The greatest danger is that you might become impatient.
-You know, ‘too much too soon?’
+The greatest danger in this quest is that you may become impatient.

-Your mind keeps moving from point A to point B, and again from point B to point A, or even to point C—that’s how it keeps you in bondage—by not letting you stay focused on a particular point for a long time.
+Your mind loves movement.
+Staying at one point is against the very nature of the mind.
+It keeps moving from point A to point B and point B to point A, just like a pendulum.
+And, that’s how it keeps you enslaved—by not letting you stay focused on an object or task for a long time.

-The moment you force your mind to stay at one point for too long, it gets uncomfortable because you’re pushing it to act against its will (and it hates that).
+And when you force it to stay at one point for too long, it gets uncomfortable because you’re pushing it to act against its will (and it hates that).

 To make your mind stay focused on a specific object for as long as you wish.

 And you can achieve the level of concentration you want if you’re determined.

 Beware!
 Your Mind Can ‘Play’ You.
 And It Will